The 5 Levels of Forex Broker License

 • Simple registration

-• No formal licensing requirements for forex trading
+• No formal regulatory mandates for authorization for forex trading

 • Low price and fast startup